Skin is our largest organ. On average a fully grown adult has about 8 pounds, (or 3.6 kgs) of the stuff. Making up a whopping 22 square feet!

 3. The Ordinary AHA 30% + BHA 2% Peeling Solution

-Pollutants can get stuck in the paste-like mixture of oil and dead cells that sit on the surface of skin, so a weekly peel will help to brighten and remove those dark spots.
-Clinical facialist Kate Kerr suggests looking out for products with glycolic, lactic and salicylic acids, this one has all three.
+Pollutants can get stuck in the paste-like mixture of oil and dead cells that sit on the surface of the skin.
+Therefore, a weekly peel will help to brighten and remove those dark spots.
+Clinical facialist Kate Kerr suggests looking out for products with glycolic, lactic and salicylic acids.
+Surprisingly, this one has all three.

 4. This Works In Transit Skin Defence Anti-aging Daily Moisturiser and Sunscreen with Broad Spectrum SPF 45

-This Works protects the skin from environmental damage, UVA aging and UVB burning, and keeps it nourished.
+In Transit Skin Defence from This Works protects the skin from environmental damage, UVA ageing and UVB burning, and keeps it nourished.

 5. Clarins Extra-Comfort Anti-Pollution Cleansing Cream

-Wash away the build-up of pollutants in your skin with a targeted cleanser.
-Clarins’ cream is specifically designed with removing pollution in mind, making it one of the best.
+Finally, wash away the build-up of pollutants in your skin with a targeted cleanser.
+Clarins’ cream specifically works on removing pollution in mind, making it one of the best.
 It’s also gentle, creamy and has a nice scent.

 clarins.co.uk – £22